 The only difference between the two rebuilt tramcars was that 762 retained its central doors in addition to the new set of doors installed at each end, in an effort to improve passenger flow at trams stops, though this also reduced the seating capacity from 98 in the case of 761 to 90.

 The two newly refashioned tramcars were relaunched as “Jubilee Cars” and 762 re-entered passenger service in 1982.
 With their phenomenally high seating capacity, the two trams became known as “people eaters” on account of their ability to devour even the longest of tram-stop queues.
 Together with their proven reliability, these features ensured that the two trams remained in service until the arrival of the second generation tramcars in 2011/12, by which stage 762 had acquired a rather garish all-over purple advertising livery for Nickelodeon Land, which is Blackpool’s Pleasure Beach theme park.
 This also gave rise to the not-so flattering nickname of “Spongebob”.

 The “Jubilee tramcars” succeeded in demonstrating that even double-deck tramcars could be made to operate more efficiently though the time and expense of rebuilding them meant that they were the only balloons to be converted in this manner.
 However, the tramcar’s main claim to fame is that it is the last new design of a standard gauge double deck tramcar to be designed and built in Britain.

 Following its withdrawal from service in 2011, 762 spent some time in the workshops at Crich receiving some attention to its control equipment.
-The tramcar undertook a number of successful test runs in August 2013 and has now entered service but the complexity and uniqueness of its operating systems have required a considerable amount of training and familiarisation on the part of the crews who will have to operate it.
+The tramcar undertook a number of successful test runs in August 2013 and then required a period for crew training and familiarisation before entering service on 13th September 2014.

 - Type of tram